kirans3989/gcp-devops-code/repo-3/README.md

 We are going to implement the solution using the following steps to implement the CI/CD pipeline for deploying applications on GKE:

-1. Create two simple Flask applications (app1 & app2).
+1. Create spring boot application and create a docker image.
 2. Set up a GitHub repository and push the application code.
 3. Create two GKE clusters: dev-cluster and prod-cluster, using Google Kubernetes Engine.
 4. Create Kubernetes manifest files in the Kubernetes folder to deploy the application and expose it as a service.